LukeMathWalker/pavex/docs/guide/routing/path_patterns.md

 ## Catch-all parameters

-Route parameters prefixed with a `:` only match a single path segment—they stop at the next `/` or at the end of the path.
+Path parameters prefixed with a `:` only match a single path segment—they stop at the next `/` or at the end of the path.
 You can use the `*` character to craft a **catch-all** route parameter.
 It matches the rest of the path, regardless of its contents:

 ```rust hl_lines="6"